How to grow your business from 3 to 21 people without losing control

 This is the true success story of Lemonlight Media, a video-marketing production company.
 It’s also the story of how to grow your business without losing control.
 In less than 20 month, Lemonlight Media grew from three people in a second bedroom, to 21 people in five major cities.
 We spoke to their CEO, Hope Horner, about growing pains and how to overcome them.

 Horner’s interview reveals how easy it is to lose control over your business as it’s growing.
 This is a very common pain for growing businesses.
-We’ve heard it many times before, from managers of hugely successful companies using our tool — monday.com — like AOL online, Discovery Channel, Uber, Wix, and Spot.im.
+We’ve heard it many times before, from managers of hugely successful companies using our creative project management software — monday.com — like AOL online, Discovery Channel, Uber, Wix, and Spot.im.

 The Lemonlight Media Success Story

 Q: What does Lemonlight Media do?

 A: We’re a video production and marketing company, specializing in hyper-local targeting.
 Our mission is to create high-quality affordable video content for everyone.

 A: We founded the company in April 2014, in our co-founder’s spare bedroom.
 We bootstrapped the first year.
 We used the lean startup approach — we created a really simple website on Squarespace for $10, and started testing the market.
 We wanted to see if people were interested in videos for their business.
 When we saw it was successful, we invested more into our brand and continued to grow slowly.

 Q: And how big are you today?

 A: Today, we have 21 full time employees and offices in five major cities: Los Angeles, New York, Austin, Chicago and Washington D.C.
 We produce over 130 online commercials each month.

 Q: What was the business rationale behind your focus on online video marketing?